appsmithorg/appsmith-docs/website/docs/getting-started/setup/installation-guides/aws-ecs-with-fargate.md

     7. Leave the remaining fields and sections with the **default values**, and proceed to the next step.

-4. Configure the network
+4. Configure the network:
-    1. Select the VPC and the subnets
+    1. Select the VPC and the subnets.
     2. Update the security group to add the security group created in the prerequisite step.
-    3. Load Balancing
+    3. Load Balancing:
        1. Select Application Load Balancer.
        2. Select the ALB created in the perquisite step.
        3. Set the Listener for port 80 and click Add to the load balancer.